-Because healthcare is a broad field of study and practice and the IMS degree spans 7 colleges and numerous departments, an Honors in the Major thesis can be completed in a variety of disciplines.
-The Honors in the Majors topics must be health related and approved by the IMS Honors Director for the College of Medicine.
+Because healthcare is a broad field of study and practice and the IMS degree spans seven colleges and numerous departments, an Honors in the Major thesis can be completed in a variety of disciplines.
+The Honors in the Major topics must be health related and approved by the IMS Honors Director for the College of Medicine.

 The Thesis Director for Honors in the Major must be full-time tenured or tenure-track FSU faculty member appointed in one of the FSU colleges approved for the IMS majors and meet the Thesis Director requirements of the University Honors Program.

-The College of Medicine requires any major in IMS Degree Program to successfully complete the core requirements (54-59 hours), 33 hours of required major upper-division elective coursework, participation in on-going experiential learning activities (including a minimum of 32 hours of experiential learning per semester for a minimum total of 256 hours before graduation), maintenance of a portfolio of experiences, and completion of a capstone project.
-All courses must be completed with a grade of C minus or better.
-Any student who receives a grade below C minus in any Medical Sciences Seminar Course is subject to dismissal from the Interdisciplinary Medical Sciences Program.
+The Interdisciplinary Medical Sciences Degree Program requires students to successfully complete the prerequisite courses (27 hours), the core requirements (20- 24 hours), 33 hours of required major upper division elective coursework (to include 6 hours of science electives and 6 hours of non-science electives), 3-4 seminars (3-4 hours), participation in on-going experiential learning activities (including a minimum of 32 hours of experiential learning per semester for a minimum total of 256 hours before graduation), maintenance of a portfolio of experiences, and completion of a capstone project (3 hours).
+All courses counting toward major curriculum must be completed with a grade of C minus or better.

 Requirements for Progression to the Upper-Division Major

 *52 credit hours with a minimum FSU GPA of 2.0

 *Completion of both freshmen English Composition courses and both Quantitative & Logical Thinking courses